m7a/bo-maxbupst/READMEx.md

 it focuses on the structures that were used by specific versions of Bupstash that were used productively by the Ma_Sys.ma i.e. some arbitrary set of versions is supported.
 See the table under _Supported Versions_ for details.
-The idea is that if you only ever switch from one listed bupstash versions to another one then the resulting backup data structures are restorable by the newest Maxbupstash revision.
+The idea is that if you only ever switch from one listed Bupstash versions to another one then the resulting backup data structures are restorable by the newest Maxbupstash revision.